wp-plugins/inline-attachments/readme.txt

 == Upgrade Notice ==
 = 0.9.4 =
 * Added localization and German translation
+* Added the functionality of my plugin [Attachments Bulk Delete](http://www.nonverbla.de/blog/wordpress-plugin-inline-attachments/).
+I like having everything in the same place ;)
 = 0.9.3 =
 * Added ajax-saving of attachments order and input fields on change = 0.9.2 =